dst/dst.github.io/_posts/2015-05-07-springio2015-barcelona.md

 ---
 layout: post
-title:  "Spring I/O 2015 Barcelona review"
+title:  "Spring I/O Barcelona 2015 review"
 categories: conference
 tags: conference review spring barcelona wikipedia
 ---
-I attended Spring I/O conference in Barcelona on 29th and 30th April.
+I attended Spring I/O conference in Barcelona on 29th and 30th April 2015.

 It was the first time when this conference took place in Barcelona and was fully in English.
 The previous editions were in Madrid and talks were given in English and Spanish.